canro91/canro91.github.io/_posts/2022-12-20-SquashOldMigrations.md

 And the last part turns the TSV files into INSERT statements.
 It grabs table names from the file name and removes the base path and the TSV extension.
 It assumes reference tables only have an id and a name.

 With this compact script file, I removed the old migration files except the last one.
 For the project in the screenshot above, I kept `Migration0027`.
-Then, I used all the SQL statements from the dump file in the `Up` step of the migration.
-I have an squash migration now.
+Then, I used all the SQL statements from the dump file in the `Up()` step of the migration.
+I had an squash migration after that.

 Voilà!
 That's how I squashed old migrations in one of my client's projects using schemazen and a Bash script.
 The idea is to squash our migrations with after stable release of our projects.
 From the reference article, one commenter said he does this approach one or twice a year.
 Another one, after every breaking changes.